Austin-M-Kay/Recombination_Rate_Constant_Corrector/README.md

-# Bimolecular_Recombination_Rate_Correction
+# Recombination_Rate_Constant_Corrector

-A Jupyter-based script for correcting bimolecular recombination rate constants determined as a function of the extracted carrier density.
+An open-source, Jupyter-based script for correcting bimolecular recombination rate constants determined as a function of the extracted carrier density (using a least-squares method).
 This script was created to support the following work:

-_Correcting Recombination-Limited Charge Extraction Experiments on Low-Mobility Diodes_
+_A New Framework for Understanding Recombination-Limited Charge Extraction in Disordered Semiconductors_

-Austin M. Kay[1], Oskar J. Sandberg[*2], Drew B. Riley[1], Paul Meredith[1], & Ardalan Armin[*1]
+Austin M. Kay$^{[1]}$, Oskar J. Sandberg[*2], Drew B. Riley[1], Paul Meredith[1], & Ardalan Armin[*1]

 [1] Sustainable Advanced Materials (Sêr-SAM), Centre for Integrative Semicon1ductor Materials (CISM), Department of Physics, Swansea University Bay Campus, Swansea SA1 8EN, United Kingdom